Moscow: Industry

-Primary industries in Moscow include the chemical, metallurgy, food, textile, furniture, energy production, software development and machinery industries.
+Primary industries in Moscow include chemicals, metallurgy, food, textiles, furniture, energy production, software development, and machinery.

-The Mil Moscow Helicopter Plant is a manufacturer of military and civil helicopters.
-Khrunichev State Research and Production Space Center produces various space equipment, including modules for space stations Mir, Salyut and the ISS as well as Proton launch vehicles and military ICBMs.
-Sukhoi, Ilyushin, Mikoyan, Tupolev and Yakovlev aircraft design bureaus also situated in Moscow.
-NPO Energomash, producing the rocket engines for Russian and American space programs, as well as Lavochkin design bureau, which built fighter planes during WWII, but switched to space probes since the Space Race, are in nearby Khimki, an independent city in Moscow Oblast that have largely been enclosed by Moscow from its sides.
-Automobile plants ZiL and AZLK, as well as the Voitovich Rail Vehicle plant, are situated in Moscow and Metrovagonmash metro wagon plant is located just outside the city limits.
-The Poljot Moscow watch factory produces military, professional and sport watches well known in Russia and abroad.
+A number of industrial organizations are located in Moscow and its surroundings.
+The Mil Moscow Helicopter Plant manufactures military and civil helicopters.
+Khrunichev State Research and Production Space Center produces space equipment, including modules for the space stations Mir, Salyut, and the International Space Station (ISS); the center also produces Proton launch vehicles and military intercontinental ballistic missiles (ICBMs).
+In addition, the Sukhoi, Ilyushin, Mikoyan, Tupolev, and Yakovlev bureaus design aircraft.
+Khimki—an independent city in Moscow Oblast that has largely been enclosed by Moscow—contains NPO Energomash, which produces rocket engines for Russian and American space programs, as well as the Lavochkin design bureau, which built fighter planes during World War II but has switched to space probes since the Space Race.
+Automobile plants ZiL and AZLK, as well as the Voitovich Rail Vehicle plant, are located in Moscow; the Metrovagonmash metro wagon plant is located just outside city limits.
+The Poljot Moscow watch factory produces military, professional, and sport watches that are known domestically and internationally.

-The Electrozavod factory was the first transformer factory in Russia.
-The Kristall distillery is the oldest distillery in Russia producing vodka types, including "Stolichnaya" while wines are produced at Moscow wine plants, including the Moscow Interrepublican Vinery.
-The Moscow Jewelry Factory and the Jewellerprom are producers of jewelry in Russia.
+The Electrozavod factory was Russia's first transformer factory.
+The Kristall distillery is the oldest in Russia making vodka products, including Stolichnaya; wines are produced at Moscow plants, including the Moscow Interrepublican Winery.
+The Moscow Jewelry Factory and the Jewellerprom produce jewelry.

-There are other industries located just outside the city of Moscow, as well as microelectronic industries in Zelenograd, including Ruselectronics companies.
+Other industries are located just outside Moscow, and some microelectronic industries are located in Zelenograd, including the company Ruselectronics.

-Gazprom, the largest extractor of natural gas in the world and the largest Russian company, has head offices also in Moscow, as well as other oil, gas, and electricity companies.
+Gazprom, the world's largest extractor of natural gas and the largest Russian company, is headquartered in Moscow, along with other oil, gas, and electricity companies.

-Moscow hosts headquarters of the many of telecommunications and technology companies, including 1C, ABBYY, Beeline, Kaspersky Lab, Mail.Ru Group, MegaFon, MTS, Rambler&Co, Rostelecom, Yandex, and Yota.
+Moscow contains the headquarters of many telecommunications and technology companies, including 1C, ABBYY, Beeline, Kaspersky Lab, Mail.Ru Group, MegaFon, MTS, Rambler&Co, Rostelecom, Yandex, and Yota.

-Some industry is being transferred out of the city to improve the ecological state of the city.
+Some industry is being transferred out of Moscow to improve the city's ecological condition.